DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  * Certain parameters or variables that can be edited to manipulate or alter the end result of an equation or system.

-* DRY / DIE principles
+* DRY / DIE principles.

  * DRY: Don't Repeat Yourself.